MikeT9/Project-1/README.md

 3. Can a ratio of stock price to oil price provide valuable insight?
 Perhaps opportunities to buy/sell?

-4. 5.
-Is there a max  price you would buy *insert stock__ that would seem to ensure long term (5-10 year) gains?
+4. Is there a max price you would buy that would seem to ensure long term (5-10 year) gains?

-6. How does oil price compare with gold?
+5. How does oil price compare with gold?
 How does oil do relative to inflation indicators?

-7. How does oil price or a typical stock ticker compare with the S&P 500?
+6. How does oil price or a typical stock ticker compare with the S&P 500?
 Are there seasonal effects to consider?

-8. What world events shaped these graphs?
+7. What world events shaped these graphs?
 Is investing in oil just waiting around for global crises?

 ## Data References